OasisLMF/OasisPlatform/README.md

 # Oasis Platform
 Provides core components of the Oasis platform, specifically:
-* Flask application that provides the Oasis REST API
+* DJango application that provides the Oasis REST API
 * Celery worker for running a model

 ## First Steps